 But hold off on rubbing lemon on your face every day to try to remove dark spots or patches.
 You need a high dose of vitamin C — a concentration of at least 10 percent — to see any benefit, according to a February 2019 meta-analysis of 31 small, randomized, controlled clinical trials in the Journal of Clinical and Aesthetic Dermatology.
 The concentration of vitamin C in lemon juice is less than 4 percent, per the USDA.
 It's also important to keep in mind that the studies in this analysis only included white and Chinese adults, so we don't know if the findings apply to all skin types, and the research was on vitamin C, not specifically lemon juice.

-Additionally, some people believe that the vitamin E in lemons can help with hyperpigmentation, but an entire lemon contains not even one-hundredth of your daily E needs, per the USDA and National Institutes of Health.
+Additionally, some people believe that the vitamin E in lemons can help with hyperpigmentation, but eating an entire lemon gives you less than one-hundredth of your daily E needs, per the USDA and National Institutes of Health.
 Plus, there's no evidence that vitamin E works for dark spots or skin lightening.

 Keep in mind that applying lemon or any citrus juice can make your skin hypersensitive to the sun, according to the Cleveland Clinic.
 If you go outside after using lemon juice, you could get burned more easily.
 This could possibly contribute to dark spots over time, because, as we mentioned earlier, sun exposure is a cause of dark spots.